 How quickly can you get up and running with the new software?

 2. Create the conditions for a sale to occur

 Registration should quickly and easily process a sale.
 If there are any unnecessary steps, remove them.
-You don’t want customers doubting their decisions and abandoning their carts.
+You don’t want customers to doubt their decisions and abandoning their carts.

 If you keep hearing yourself making excuses for your registration process or system, it’s time to sit down with in-house IT or a partner to have a discussion.
 Use this guide to start the process of identifying the challenges that are standing in the way of progress:

 If I had it my way, registration would take _______________ less minutes.

 If IT could just help _______________, our attendees would have a better experience.